arsho/Hackerrank_10_Days_of_Javascript_Solutions/README.md

 ### Footnote
 - Solutions are written by [Ahmedur Rahman Shovon](https://arshovon.com).
-- The blank solution files are created using this [utility written in Python 3](HackerrankUtility/Utility.py)
+- The blank solution files are created using this [utility written in Python 3](HackerrankUtility/Utility.py).
 - These are not meant to be the best solutions for the challenges.
-- If you have better solutions make a pull request. :dart: :muscle: :octocat:
+- If you have better solutions create a pull request. :dart: :muscle: :octocat: